 If you accidentally delete the app your device, it will delete your GoodNotes data (documents and custom templates).
-You can restore the data back to GoodNotes if you have a proper backup, i.e iCloud sync, Auto Backup with third-party cloud services like Dropbox/Google Drive/OneDrive or a manual backup.
+It is possible to restore the data back to GoodNotes if you have a proper backup, i.e iCloud sync, Auto Backup with third-party cloud services like Dropbox/Google Drive/OneDrive or a manual backup.

 1. Restore your notebooks from iCloud sync: